czielin/MICScan/README.md

 This project contains the content of the Azure DevOps extension.
 The extension allows the MICScan **Scan** application to be added to a DevOps pipeline in order to scan for vulnerabalities during a build.
 It can be configured to either raise a warning when a vulnerability is detected, or fail the build altogether.
 There is a *build.ps1* file that can be used to build and package the extension when updates are made.

+A preview of the extension is available in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=MICScan.micscan).

 ![Find DevOps Extension](https://github.com/czielin/MICScan/blob/master/images/DevOpsPipelineFindExtension.png?raw=true)

 ![DevOps Pipeline Settings](https://github.com/czielin/MICScan/blob/master/images/DevOpsPipelineSettings.png?raw=true)